Nombolo - Hyperlocal Social App

 OVERVIEW

-A video-first, location-based social app for local discovery
+A video-first, location-based social platform for local discovery

 MY ROLE